 In 1998 I obtained an MA in Fine and Media Arts from the University of Gloucestershire.
 My focus was on writing for performance, which included text based writing and writing through the body (movement and dance).
 The university kept me on as Artist in Residence.
 This gave me time to develop my interest in certain aspects of women's writing, particularly in the area of contemporary poetry.
 I did some part time lecturing here in the subjects of Arts in Society, Practical Performance Skills and Women in Performance, as well as dissertation supervision.

 From 2000 -2007 I studied for a PhD in Women's Voices in Contemporary Poetry at Manchester Metropolitan University.
 This included a section of my own creative work to highlight the topics under debate.
 Since then, I've continued to write poetry and have joined several poetry groups.
+You can find out a bit more about my poetry practice here.

 Increasingly, I enjoy writing for children and have completed nine books for different age ranges.